matthewglasenapp/hla_resolve/README.md

   <a href="https://github.com/oeco28">Omar Cornejo</a>
 </p>

-HLA-Resolve is a command-line tool for high-resolution HLA typing from high-coverage PacBio HiFi sequencing reads.
+HLA-Resolve is a command-line tool for high-resolution HLA typing from high-coverage PacBio sequencing reads.
 It reconstructs phased, full-gene sequences for the eight classical HLA loci (HLA-A, -B, -C, -DPA1, -DPB1, -DQA1, -DQB1, -DRB1) and queries the [IPD-IMGT/HLA database](https://www.ebi.ac.uk/ipd/imgt/hla/) to assign HLA allele calls.

 HLA-Resolve was designed for and fully validated on PacBio hybrid-capture libraries (read N50 ~4 kb).
 It should also work with PacBio whole-genome (WGS), whole-exome (WES), and amplicon data.
 WGS support has been validated on high-coverage PacBio HiFi libraries from the GIAB and HPRC benchmarks (see [Validated WGS Libraries](#validated-wgs-libraries)).

 > [!IMPORTANT]
-> HLA-Resolve is pre-release software in active development, intended for high-coverage PacBio HiFi reads.
+> HLA-Resolve is pre-release software in active development, intended for high-coverage PacBio reads.
 ONT support is still in development, and `--platform ont` is rejected at runtime until it lands.
 The software is for research use only and not for use in diagnostic procedures.
 The HLA-Resolve [manuscript](https://doi.org/10.64898/2026.03.27.26349549) is under peer review.

 ## Table of Contents